cebilon123/waffle/README.md

     </div>
     <p style="width: 30%">
-        You wrote to the website administrator to use <b>Waffle</b>, the <b>open-source</b> DDOS protector, the reverse proxy of future, the strongest defense of all, and it's free (and not nearly done)!
+        You wrote to the website administrator to use <b>Waffle</b>, the <b>open-source</b> DDOS protector, the reverse proxy of future, the strongest defense of all, and it's free (and not nearly done at all)!
     </p>
 </div>